Best Gold ETF in India in 2026 Ranked by Our Liquidity First Weighted Score

 Pro Tip: Do not strictly chase the highest "1 Yr Returns."
 Since all gold ETFs track physical gold prices, slight deviations in returns often indicate higher Tracking Error rather than superior fund management.

-How to Use Our 2026 Gold ETF Analysis Table
+How to Use TMGM Weighted Score Best Gold ETF Table

 1. Weighted Score